| 1 | Amazon tree boa |

 The trinket snake (Coelognathus helena) is a common Indian serpent, which lacks any venom, and often lives in agricultural fields alongside Russell’s vipers and radiated ratsnakes.
 This species is found across virtually the entire country, as well as Sri Lanka and Bangladesh.
 Trinket snakes have the crafty trick of disguising themselves as bamboo, yet they’re equally likely to defend themselves using all-out aggression.

 If you’re lucky, the trinket snake will completely ignore you.
-If you’re unlucky, they’ll treat you to their vicious, inward-pointing fangs, lunging savagely from a tree branch or wooden fence.
+If you’re unlucky, it’ll treat you to its vicious, inward-pointing fangs, lunging savagely from a tree branch or wooden fence.
 This species even wiggles its head back and forth while biting, in order to tear its enemies’ skin open.

-The trinket snake has flexible habitats, yet generally requires at least 2000mm of rainfall per year.
+Trinket snakes have flexible habitats, yet generally require at least 2000mm of rainfall per year.
 Meadow clearings, rainforests and sparser forests are all spots where they might be watching and waiting.
 Their closest evolutionary relative is the radiated ratsnake (Coelognathus radiatus), which has an aggression problem of its own.

 Maximum length: 165cm.

-The ladder snake is found over 90% of Spain, as well as Portugal.
-They lack any form of venom, but will hiss and bite savagely if you invade their personal space.
-They have a number of defensive tricks, including twisting, thrashing, releasing a foul serpent smell, and wrestling in the palm of your hand.
+The ladder snake is found across 90% of Spain, as well as Portugal.
+It lacks any form of venom, but will hiss and bite savagely if you invade its personal space.
+It has a number of defensive tricks, including twisting, thrashing, releasing a foul serpent smell, and wrestling in the palm of your hand.
 This aggression only rises with age, as young ladder snakes are more likely to flee.

-Ladder snakes have a diet of 85% plus mammals.
+Ladder snakes eat a diet of over 85% mammals.
 They mainly live in countryside areas, with crumbling walls, hot dirt tracks and dry hedgerows.
 Rather than charging after prey, they use the sneaky tactic of invading underground mammal burrows, and swallowing up entire families of voles while they sleep.

-That said, ladder snakes get their comeuppance in the form of the short-toed eagle, a large bird of prey, which was found in a 2020 study to have a particular taste for ladder snakes, ignoring other Spanish natives such as false smooth snakes.
+That said, ladder snakes get their comeuppance in the form of the short-toed eagle, a large bird of prey, which was found in a 2020 study to have a particular taste for ladder snakes, as well as Montpellier snakes, ignoring other Spanish natives such as false smooth snakes.
 This bird threat might be why the ladder snake’s aggression levels have cranked up so high.

 Maximum length: 280cm.

-The beauty ratsnake begins its attack phase with an S-shaped coil, with their bodies raised 20-30cm off the ground, mouths bared wide.
-Supposedly, their lunge is faster than an arrow from a bow, and they often bite hapless Chinese farmers on their way to work.
+The beauty ratsnake begins its attack phase with an S-shaped coil, with its body raised 20-30cm off the ground and mouth bared wide.
+Supposedly, its lunge is faster than an arrow from a bow.

 Beauty ratsnakes are also notorious for climbing roofs, putting repairmen at severe risk.
 As they typically hunt during the day, encounters with villagers are common.
 They also appear in cities occasionally, where they snap at innocent people hurrying across roads.